THE ULTIMATE LLŶN PENINSULA ELOPEMENT GUIDE (2026)

 Penarth Fawr Historic House & Pwllheli Registry Office.

-After your legal ceremony, you can head to the beach or cliffs for a symbolic vow exchange – the part that feels personal and is completely yours.
+Many couples choose to combine a legal ceremony with a relaxed symbolic ceremony in Wales, held somewhere that feels deeply personal.
+After your legal ceremony, you can easily head to the beach or cliffs for a symbolic vow exchange – the part that feels personal and is completely yours.

 Two witnesses are required, and you’re welcome to use me as one of them.